vukilis/Windows11-Optimizer-Debloater/README.md

 # Windows11-Optimizer-Debloater
-This Utility show basic system information, debloat and optimize windows with tweaks, troubleshoot with config, and fix Windows updates.
+This Utility show basic system information, debloat and optimize Windows with tweaks, troubleshoot with config, and fix Windows updates.

 Requires you to launch PowerShell or Windows Terminal As ADMINISTRATOR!